Poncho Sanchez Latin Jazz Band

 First sets begin at 7:30 PM, and second sets (when applicable) begin at 9:30 PM (doors: 9:15 PM).

-The Pacific Jazz Institute at Dimitriou’s Jazz Alley welcomes the Poncho Sanchez Latin Jazz Band for four nights and seven shows touring in support of his 30th anniversary on Concord Picante and 25th album!
-Band members: Poncho Sanchez (Congas/Vocals), Joey De Leon (Timbales), Rene Camacho (Bass), Ron Blake (Trumpet), Robert Hardt (Alto and Tenor Saxophone), Francisco Torres (Trombone), Angel Rodriguez (Bongos) and Andy Langham (Piano).
-Set times Thursday – Saturday at 7:30pm and 9:30pm.
-Showtime Sunday at 7:30pm only.
-Doors open at 5:30pm all nights.
+The Pacific Jazz Institute at Dimitriou’s Jazz Alley welcomes the Poncho Sanchez Latin Jazz Band for two nights and four shows.
+Band members: Poncho Sanchez (Congas/Vocals), Joey De Leon (Timbales), Rene Camacho (Bass), Ron Blake (Trumpet), Robert Hardt (Alto and Tenor Saxophone), Francisco Torres (Trombone), Giancarlo Anderson (percussion) and Andy Langham (Piano).
+Show time Thursday at 7:30pm and Friday/Saturday at 7:30pm and 9:30pm.
+Doors open at 6:00pm Thursday and 5:30pm Friday and Saturday.

 Sanchez turned 60 last year and received A Lifetime Achievement Award from the Latin Recording Academy.
 Being able to make a living playing music is a dream come true.
 As a teen, Sanchez first learned to play guitar from “the guy across the street” because he couldn’t afford to buy an instrument and his friend would let him borrow his guitar.
 He then gravitated to percussion after his siblings introduced him to the music that was then called cha-cha music.

 For more than three decades as both a leader and a sideman, conguero Poncho Sanchez has stirred up a fiery stew of straight-ahead jazz, gritty soul music, and infectious melodies and rhythms from a variety of Latin American and South American sources.
 His influences are numerous, but among the more prominent figures that inform his music are two of the primary architects of Latin jazz – conga drummer and composer Chano Pozo and trumpeter Dizzy Gillespie.
-Sanchez pays tribute to these two titans on his latest release, Chano y Dizzy!, his 25th recording as a bandleader on Concord Picante, released on September 27, 2011.
+Sanchez pays tribute to these two titans on his release, Chano y Dizzy!, his 25th recording as a bandleader on Concord Picante.

 Whether it’s salsa, straight-ahead jazz, Latin jazz, or even elements of soul and blues, the mesmerizing array of sounds and colors from Poncho Sanchez's youth have telegraphed across the decades and continue to inform his creative sensibilities to this day.